Ordinarily Available Provision: A Teacher's Guide

 The Schools White Paper "Every Child Achieving and Thriving," published on 23 February 2026, represents the most significant change to the SEND system since the Children and Families Act 2014.
 Several of its provisions directly affect OAP expectations for all mainstream schools.

 The checklist below is organised by the four areas of need from the SEND Code of Practice.
 Use it to identify where your school's OAP is secure and where gaps exist.
 Each item should be something any class teacher can deliver without specialist training or additional resources.
-Items that are not consistently in place represent whole-school training priorities, not individual pupil referrals.
+Items that are not consistently in place represent whole-school training priorities, not individual learner referrals.

 Special Educational Needs in Mainstream Schools View guidance ↗